donkirkby/chess-kit/raw_rules/new_rules.md

     . . . . b . . .
     R . . . . . q .
     . r B n .
 N . .
-    b . . . . . .
-K
+    . . . . . . . b
     . . . . .
 Q . .
     margins: 0, 0, 4, 0
     card: KH, 10, 0.5
     card: 9S, 10, 4.5
     arrow: b3, c3, white
     arrow: b5, b3, black
+    arrow: a2, h2, black

 The white bishop uses the rook's move to get out of the way, and then the black rook comes down to b3.
-The bishop at a2 can now use the rook's move to threaten the king.
-This solution also takes 2 moves.
+The bishop at a2 can now use the rook's move to capture the king.

-There are solutions that help the white king threaten a black bishop, but they take at least 3 moves.
+There are solutions that help the white king capture a black bishop, but they take at least 4 moves.

 Now that you've seen how to solve one of the puzzles, the rest of the rules explain how to solve a series of these puzzles with a group of players, keeping